 Most Cost-Effective Targeting Method Thus Far | Comparing geo-fencing marketing to other campaign targeting methods, we found it was least expensive per click because no competitors were bidding on this inventory or this strategy.
 We’ve bid on the search term “Auto Mall” before and it was costly due to the supply and demand.
 This means that other dealerships have bid on this keyword before and are will usually pay up to $2.00-$3.00 per click, depending on their budget.
 Targeting by interests is also another targeting strategy, however, not always the most cost effective and precise.

 Targeting trendy hotspots as a location of interest is heavily assisted in the phenomenon we know as Uber.
 This ultimate personal chauffeur app first promoted their services by targeting customers based on places where they would go throughout metropolitan areas.
 Uber then strategically places drivers within locations of interest and piggy backs on locations promoting efforts.
-Other than car dealerships utilizing geo-fencing marketing, here are a few other industries that may want to tap into geo- fencing campaigning:
+Other than car dealerships utilizing geo-targeting marketing.

-Realtors could target specific homebuyers geo-fencing certain developments/ neighborhoods
+They could target specific homebuyers geo-targeting certain developments/ neighborhoods

 Good for establishments and businesses that are new to the neighborhood.

 Attract those who frequent or are new to the area.
 Generate new leads to your booth at a conference or event.